tanran/tanran.github.com/_posts/2012-11-05-coordinate-systems-and-transforms.md

 Some Cocoa classes support flipped coordinates but do not use them all the time.
 The following list includes the known cases where flipped-coordinate support depends on other mitigating factors.

-Images do not use flipped coordinates by default; however, you can flip the image’s internal coordinate system manually using the setFlipped: method of NSImage.
+* Images do not use flipped coordinates by default; however, you can flip the image’s internal coordinate system manually using the *setFlipped:* method of *NSImage*.

-The Cocoa text system takes cues from the current context to determine whether text should be flipped.
+* The Cocoa text system takes cues from the current context to determine whether text should be flipped.

-An NSClipView object determines whether to use flipped coordinates by looking at the coordinate system of its document view.
+* An *NSClipView* object determines whether to use flipped coordinates by looking at the coordinate system of its document view.

-Graphics convenience functions, such as those declared in NSGraphics.h, take flipped coordinate systems into account when drawing.
+* Graphics convenience functions, such as those declared in *NSGraphics.h*, take flipped coordinate systems into account when drawing.